‘General Hospital’ Spoilers: Casting News – Two Teens, Daya Vaidya And Kary Musa

 A Boyfriend for Josslyn?

 General Hospital spoilers tease it was inevitable once they aged Josslyn up to a teen, that boy drama would follow.
 The GH audition script that leaked shows Noah talking to Molly at the stables.
 This seems to be a classing casting misdirect.
-Molly Lansing Davis (Haley Pullos) is neck deep in her relationship with TJ Ashford (Tequan Richmond) and she’s always at the mall, never at the stables.
+Molly Lansing-Davis (Haley Pullos) is neck deep in her relationship with TJ Ashford (Tequan Richmond), and she’s always at the mall, never at the stables.

 Recent General Hospital episodes repeatedly mention Josslyn at the stables to let us know riding is her new interest.
 Her dad Jasper Jax (Ingo Rademacher) even went by the stables to fill her in on his deportation debacle.
 So when the General Hospital spoilers leaked from an audition script showed an offbeat guy who’s into horses, plays the guitar and meets “Molly” at the stables, it’s pretty obvious he’s meant for Josslyn.